Thursday, October 31, 2024

 Because of this discovery I was able to DNA confirm my great-aunt Nicolina all the way up to Francesco and his unknown wife.

 Now, you might be wondering "Chris!
 Aren't you making a wild assumption here?
 You said it yourself!
 "Coppola" is a very common last name!"
 Simmer down, guys.
 I know it sounds wild.
 But, here me out.
 Like the Astorinos and a few other Italian families, there was only one Coppola family in San Pietro a Maida.
-All of the Coppolas I've encountered seem to all connect to Francesco at the end.
+All of the Coppolas I've encountered seem to all connect to Francesco in the end.
 This conclusion was made through careful reasoning, DNA evidence and basic information given to me by various sources.
 There is no way around it.
-All the Coppolas who were in San Pietro after a certain point in time descended from Francesco and his unknown wife.
+All of the Coppolas who were in San Pietro after a certain point in time descended from Francesco and his unknown wife.

 Pallarias

 Whew.
 I really hope I am right.
 There is a lot of genealogical gymnastics going on in this week's blog.
 At least it seems plausible.
 I could be wrong.
 But, I doubt it.
 Not with the mountain of evidence I have.
-Having Mount Everest in this week's banner takes on a whole new meaning.
+Having Mount Everest in this week's banner takes on a whole new meaning here.

 There was only one Coppola family in San Pietro like I said and Francesco seemed to have three known children who'd go on to have large families.
 Their names were Giovanni, Caterina and Paolo and I have DNA matches who descend from all three of them.
 Who knows if there's more?
 Well, I'd have to check the records in San Pietro to find out for sure.